SomeWeekendReading/someweekendreading.github.io/_posts/2023-05-25-tacitus-ukraine.md

 <img src="{{ site.baseurl }}/images/2023-05-25-tacitus-ukraine-pz-1.jpg" width="400" height="116" alt="PZ @ Pharyngula: State of Ukraine (and Russia itself)" title="PZ @ Pharyngula: State of Ukraine (and Russia itself)" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 Via [PZ @ Pharyngula](https://freethoughtblogs.com/pharyngula/2023/05/25/hows-that-war-in-ukraine-going-anyway/) <sup id="fn1a">[[1]](#fn1)</sup>
 comes a snarky-but-thoughtful essay on what the effect of Russian conquest has been on civilian infrastructure in Ukraine.

 Summary: it's very, very bad.

 <img src="{{ site.baseurl }}/images/2023-05-25-tacitus-ukraine-wapo-1.jpg" width="400" height="132" alt="Ilyushina @ WaPo: Prigozhin says war has backfired, possible Russian revolution" title="Ilyushina @ WaPo: Prigozhin says war has backfired, possible Russian revolution" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 Of particular interest, though, was a link to a _WaPo_ article <sup id="fn2a">[[2]](#fn2)</sup> that tells us all is not entirely well back in Russia.

-But first consider the sources:
+But first, consider the sources:
 - Ilyushina is working off an interview done by Konstantin Dolgov, a "political operative and pro-war blogger" in Russia.
 - Dolgov was interviewing [Yevgeniy Prigozhin](https://en.wikipedia.org/wiki/Yevgeny_Prigozhin),